barryclark/jekyll-now/about.md

 ## 📞 Contact me

 Links are in the footer.
-If you'd like to get in touch with me, feel free to DM me on Twitter/X.
+If you'd like to get in touch with me, feel free to DM me on Twitter.